Adolf Wagner: Gauleiter

-Shortly after the Nazi seizure of power in Germany, Wagner was sent by Hitler to take charge of the Bavarian police apparatus as the State Commissioner (Staatskommissar) for the Bavarian Interior Ministry on 9 March 1933.
+On 10 March 1933, when the Nazis seized control of the Bavarian state government, Wagner was sent by Hitler to take charge of the Bavarian police apparatus as the State Commissioner (Staatskommissar) for the Bavarian Interior Ministry.
 In this post, he controlled all the security apparatus of the state.
 He advocated the establishment of special protective custody facilities that resulted in Heinrich Himmler, then Acting Police President in Munich, soon setting up the first Nazi concentration camp in Dachau.
+At the same time, he also was appointed one of the state's representatives to the Reichsrat until its abolition on 14 February 1934.
 On 23 March, Wagner was made a member of the Sturmabteilung (SA) with the rank of SA-Gruppenführer and he would be promoted to SA-Obergruppenführer on 9 November 1937.
 On 12 April 1933, he was formally appointed interior minister and also Deputy Minister-President of Bavaria.
 He thus wielded enormous power in both the party and the government, despite nominally reporting to Reichsstatthalter (Reich Governor) Franz Ritter von Epp.
-He was elected a deputy to the Reichstag in November 1933 for electoral constituency 24, Upper Bavaria-Swabia.
+He was elected a deputy to the Reichstag in November 1933 for electoral constituency 24, Upper Bavaria-Swabia, and retained this seat until his death.
 On 28 November 1936, he was also made Bavarian Minister for Education and Culture.